-In Hackney's Characterisation Study (March 2018), the site is located in the wider Hackney Central sub area.
-It describes the Victoria Park and Well Street part of the Hackney Central growth area as 'older residential neighbourhoods along the northern edge of Victoria Park with an attractive historic character' (pp128).
-A generic boroughwide observation is that Victoria terrace tvpology dominates the residential neighbourhoods of Hackney and it has proved an adaptable and resilient form.
-The majority of the terraced streets in Hackney achieve good urban densities, as a type of they could allow higher typology densities be achieved without sacrificing the strong street character the typology supports.
+Hackney's Characterisation Study (March 2018) Characterisation Study concludes that Victoria terrace typology dominates the residential neighbourhoods of Hackney and it has proved an adaptable and resilient form.
+The majority of the terraced streets in Hackney achieve good urban densities, as a type of typology they could allow higher densities to be achieved without sacrificing the strong street character the typology supports.
 Opportunities include:

-- Taller formats such as three town houses with integral roof garden. - Stacked maisonette forms to double the number of homes a terraced street can support - Introduction of mews streets with blocks to intensify land use at the block scale
+- Taller formats such as three town houses with an integral roof garden. - Stacked maisonette forms to double the number of homes a terraced street can support - Introduction of mews streets with blocks to intensify land use at the block scale